mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 # Define role-based access control using Elasticsearch Security

-> :warning: IMPORTANT NOTE: from here on it is assumed you have a working kibana node to work from the "development console"
+>  :warning: :warning: :warning: IMPORTANT NOTE: from here on it is assumed you have a working kibana node to work from the "development console"

 > See: [Running test servers on docker](Test_servers_on_docker.md)